 LAN monitoring tools assessment

 LAN Monitors range in complexity from packet sniffing tools through to full network administration systems.
 The key tasks when managing a network are the ability to keep track of facility utilization, ensuring equipment doesn’t get overloaded and the ability to monitor and ensure all equipment is operational.
-LAN monitors keep you informed in real-time so that you can head off problems before they impact performance.
+LAN monitor software keep you informed in real-time so that you can head off problems before they impact performance.

-As your network probably contains equipment sourced from a range of manufacturers, you don’t want to be tied into a proprietary system for your LAN monitoring tools.
+As your network probably contains equipment sourced from a range of manufacturers, you don’t want to be tied into a proprietary system for your LAN monitoring software.
 It is important to check that the monitoring system that you buy is compatible with all of the networking equipment you already have.
 Although wireless networks are not officially part of the definition of “LAN,” getting a monitor that can also include your wifi router is also a good option to look out for.

 The best LAN Monitoring Tools